 IT teams are feeling the strain

-Digital transformation, migration to the enterprise cloud and increasing customer demands are collectively putting pressure on IT teams, who continue to feel the strain, especially as it relates to performance.
+Digital transformation, migration to the cloud and increasing customer demands are collectively putting pressure on IT teams, who continue to feel the strain, especially as it relates to performance.
 Revealing the extent of this dilemma, key findings of the research also show that:

 - More than three quarters of CIOs (76%) say they don’t have complete visibility into application performance in cloud-native architectures.